PrinsFrank/transliteration/README.md

     }
 ```

-When the transliterator is 'built' by calling `applyConversionSet`, `applyConversionSets`, `addSingleID`, `addConversion` or `AddVariableDefiniton`, the internal array `$conversions` is filled either directly, or by the conversionSet in the `apply` method.
+When the transliterator is 'built' by calling `applyConversionSet`, `applyConversionSets`, `addSingleID`, `addConversion` or `AddVariableDefinition`, the internal array `$conversions` is filled either directly, or by the conversionSet in the `apply` method.

 When subsequently creating the transliterator - either by calling `getTransliterator` or `transliterate` - this package checks the simplest type of transliterator that can be used: